hohonuuli/matlube/README.md

 /*
   Each matrix has an underlying delegate.
 The type of the delegate depends on the implementation.
-For EJML the delegate is a DenseMatrix64F for Jama it is Jama.
+For EJML the delegate is a org.ejml.data.DenseMatrix64F for Jama it is Jama.Matrix.
 With the delegate you have access to all the underlying libraries functionality.
  */
  val delegate = u.delegate